Rechidesigns/DSA/section2/DataStructure_and_AlgorithmSection2.README.md

 **Asymtotic: Approaching a value with some limit**

-Types of seneros.
+## Types of seneros.

 Best Case: Lower bond, here the inpute is easier.

-WOrst Case: Upper bond, where the inpute is worst difficult
+Worst Case: Upper bond, where the inpute is worst difficult

 Average Case: Is where the bound is between the best case and the worst case. meaning bwteen Lower and Upper bond.